 Visiting any of the 5 Utah national parks means you will be spending a lot of time outdoors, or at least I hope you will!
 Weather can be unpredictable in Utah but expect scorching heat and summer thunderstorms, and freezing winters.
 It even snows!

+You want to pack your car for the adventure both with awesome outdoor gear AND with the road trip essentials.
 You don’t want the weather to ruin a great trek, or worse, put your life in danger.
 To be prepared for the weather, elements, and potential mishaps, you must hike with the right equipment.

 Don’t be a rookie and bring a brand new pair of hiking boots or too big of socks that give you blisters, use your smartphone as a flashlight, or pack a summer tent for the rain.
 (I’ve done all of this and then some.)
-Invest in quality items and you’ll find that the national parks in Utah will only get better.
+Invest in quality backpacking gear and items and you’ll find that the national parks in Utah will only get better.

 Best Time to Visit the Utah National Parks